-Eurofish is an international organisation established to assist the development of fisheries and aquaculture in Central and Eastern Europe focusing on post-harvest fisheries and aquaculture industries.
-Eurofish contributes to the development of fisheries and aquaculture sector through the publication of marketing and industry related information in the Eurofish Magazine, Eurofish website, Eurofish Magazine website, as well as through the organization of conferences, workshops and seminars, business – to – business meetings and by executing a variety of projects in the fields of trade and market,, processing and aquaculture.
-Eurofish has an in-depth knowledge about the fisheries and aquaculture sector in Europe and neighbouring countries and an extensive network in this region.
+Eurofish is an international organisation established to assist the development of fisheries and aquaculture in Central and Eastern Europe focusing on the post-harvest sector.
+Eurofish contributes to the development of fisheries and aquaculture by publishing marketing and industry related information in the Eurofish Magazine and its website, and on the organisation’s website, as well as by organising conferences, workshops, seminars, business-to-business meetings and by implementing a variety of projects in the fields of trade and market, processing and fish farming.
+Eurofish has in-depth knowledge about the fisheries and aquaculture sector in Europe and neighbouring countries, and an extensive network in the region.

 The key objectives of Eurofish are to:

 • Contribute to the sustainable development of the fisheries and aquaculture sector;

 • Promote trade of high quality, value-added fishery products;

 • Facilitate the transfer of information and knowledge.